eXascaleInfolab/TSM-Bench/systems/integration/README.md

 # Query Addition

-To add additional queries to the benchmark, users can simply add the new queries under each system's `{system}/queries.sql` file while respecting their order.
+To add additional queries to the benchmark, users can simply add the new queries under each system's `{system}/queries.sql` file.
+Queries order should be respected as queries are referred to by their order (e.g., q8 is the eighth query in the file).